iBasso DX160 Review featured image

 The DX160 navigates as you would expect using Oreo.
 That means using a drop-down menu combined with a deeper Android settings menu.
 There are also additional audio tweaking and navigation controls inside the main Mango App for media library management.

 You do not have an apps drawer, instead, the iBasso theme will build additional screens to accommodate downloaded apps.
-I advise downloading the Nova Launcher if you really need an apps drawer.
+I advise downloading the Nova Launcher if you need an app drawer.

 Drop-Down Bar